googleapis/google-cloud-cpp/doc/packaging.md

 ```

 The following steps will install libraries and tools in `/usr/local`.
 By
-default pkg-config does not search in these directories.
+default, pkg-config does not search in these directories.

 ```bash
 export PKG_CONFIG_PATH=/usr/local/lib64/pkgconfig:/usr/local/lib/pkgconfig:/usr/lib64/pkgconfig